TGSAI/mdio-python/docs/usage.md

 Credentials can be automatically fetched from pre-authenticated AWS CLI.
 See [here](https://s3fs.readthedocs.io/en/latest/index.html#credentials) for the order `s3fs`
 checks them.
-If it is not pre-authenticated, you need to pass `--storage-options`.
+If it is not pre-authenticated, you need to pass `--storage-options-{input,output}`.

 **Prefix:**
 `s3://`